deanishe/alfred-workflow/_sources/tutorial_1.txt

     posts = wf.filter(query, posts, key=search_key_for_post, min_score=20)

-and try the Workflow again.
+and try the workflow again.
 The junk results should be gone.
 You can adjust ``min_score`` up or down depending on how strict you want to be with the results.

 What now?
 =========

-So we've got a working Workflow, but it's not yet ready to be distributed to other users (we can't reasonably ask users to edit the code to enter their API key).
-We'll turn what we've got into a distribution-ready Workflow in the :ref:`second part of the tutorial <tutorial_2>`.
+So we've got a working workflow, but it's not yet ready to be distributed to other users (we can't reasonably ask users to edit the code to enter their API key).
+We'll turn what we've got into a distribution-ready workflow in the :ref:`second part of the tutorial <tutorial_2>`.

 Further reading
 ---------------

-For more information about writing Alfred Workflows, try the following:
+For more information about writing Alfred workflows, try the following:

-- `A good tutorial on Alfred Workflows for beginners <http://computers.tutsplus.com/tutorials/alfred-workflows-for-beginners--mac-55446>`_  by `Richard Guay <http://customct.com/>`_
+- `A good tutorial on Alfred workflows for beginners <http://computers.tutsplus.com/tutorials/alfred-workflows-for-beginners--mac-55446>`_  by `Richard Guay <http://customct.com/>`_
 - `The Alfred Forum <http://www.alfredforum.com/>`_.
-It's a good place to find Workflows and the `Workflow Help & Questions <http://www.alfredforum.com/forum/13-workflow-help-questions/>`_ forum is the best place to get help with writing Workflows.
+It's a good place to find workflows and the `Workflow Help & Questions <http://www.alfredforum.com/forum/13-workflow-help-questions/>`_ forum is the best place to get help with writing workflows.

 To learn more about coding in Python, try these resources: